 Yosemite is one of the great climbing Meccas of the world and stepping into Yosemite Climbing Association’s Museum and Gallery brings those stories of adventure to life.

 Visitors to Yosemite Mariposa can immerse themselves in local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
-Featuring a priceless collection of historical climbing artifacts (including stove leg pitons used on early Nose route ascents of El Capitan) and dozens of archival photographs, the museum is open on a limited scale for 2021 and set for a 2022 grand opening.
+Featuring a priceless collection of historical climbing artifacts (including stove leg pitons used on early Nose route ascents of El Capitan) and dozens of archival photographs, the museum celebrated its grand opening in 2022.

 Bisected by Highway 140 and topped off by Highway 49, Southern Mariposa County is marked by big grazing valleys, ancient mining ruins, out-of-nowhere towns, and rolling hills perfect for bike rides.